Home > Services > Work Injury Compensation Lawyers > Work Stress & Depression

 Having WorkCover approve your stress claim can take time and effort.
 To succeed, it is crucial to prove the following:

-A work-related psychological injury is a mental health condition that impairs a worker’s state of mind (thoughts, feelings, emotions) and can interfere with their ability to function and interact with others.
+A work-related psychological injury is a mental health condition that impairs a worker’s state of mind (thoughts, feelings, and emotions) and can interfere with their ability to function and interact with others.
 Psychological problems due to work stress are also known as mental stress.

 Common types of mental health conditions that develop because of work-related stress include: